mattraghu/Spring2024/Astrobiology/Homework/Homework1/HW1.md

 \end{align*}
 $$

-## In this problem you’ll compare the energy of an asteroid impact with those of the Hiroshima bomb (yield 15 kt TNT) and the Castle Bravo bomb (the largest nuclear test by the US with the yield of 15 Mt TNT).
+## Problem 4 In this problem you’ll compare the energy of an asteroid impact with those of the Hiroshima bomb (yield 15 kt TNT) and the Castle Bravo bomb (the largest nuclear test by the US with the yield of 15 Mt TNT).
 Energy yield of 1 ton of TNT is equivalent to 109 cal = 4.184 ∗ 109 J. The tons here are metric tons.
 Suppose that the impact speed of an asteroid is 25 km/s.
 This is given at impact, i.e. gravitational attraction is already taken into account and you need not add potential energy.
 You can assume that the asteroid is perfectly spher- ical in shape and made of stony material (’S-type asteroid’) with the mean density of ρ = 2700 kg/m3

+_On my own_

 ### Calculate the impact energy for the asteroid diameter of 10 m, 100 m and 1km in Joules, and express it in terms of energy yields of the Hiroshima and Castle Bravo bombs.